Business Modeling

 This business model example was created using the Viewer.

-Disclaimer: Please note that this diagram was created based on public sources and just presents an example.
-For information about the real business model always contact Amazon.
+Disclaimer: This diagram was created based on public sources and just presented an example.
+For information about the real business model, always contact Amazon.

 Rules for a Business Model